-Existence and valuation of financial assets at fair value through profit or loss
+Existence and valuation of financial assets at fair value through profit

-As disclosed in Note 4, the Summer KiwiSaver Scheme financial assets at fair value through profit or loss ("the investments") at 31 March 2023 are valued at \$274,849,000 and represent a significant portion (97%) of total assets.
+As disclosed in Note 4, the Summer KiwiSaver Scheme financial assets at fair value through profit or loss ("the investments") at 31 March 2024 are valued at \$321,390,000 and represent a significant portion (99%) of total assets.

-At 31 March 2023, the Scheme has investments in unlisted unit trusts managed by the Manager, directly held equity investments that are listed on recognised international exchanges and fixed interest investments that are either listed on recognised international exchanges or for which there is an available secondary market.
+At 31 March 2024, the Scheme has investments in unlisted unit trusts managed by the Manager, directly held equity investments that are listed on recognised international exchanges and fixed interest investments that are either listed on recognised international exchanges or for which there is an available secondary market.

-All investments are held by Trusteed Executors Limited ("TEL" or (the "Custodian") on behalf of the Summer KiwiSaver Scheme and administered by the Administrator.
+All investments are held by Trustees Executors Limited ("TEL" or the "Custodian") on behalf of the Summer KiwiSaver Scheme and administered by the Administrator.

 The investments at fair value through profit or loss are a key audit matter due to the quantum of the balance relative to total assets.
-This was an area of significant focus in our audit and an area where significant audit effort was directed.
+This was an area of significant focus in our audit and an area where significant audit For a sample of investments agreeing the price of investments held at effort was directed.